Articles

 To measure and reduce inequality driven by social determinants of health:

-• Identify which patients are most likely to be readmitted to the hospital because of:
+• Identify which patients are most likely to be readmitted to the hospital because of limited access to transportation and/or lack of family or social support.

 • Determine if language, disability or region will impact your patient.